dev-sm8350/susfs4ksu/README.md

 ## Known Issues ##
 - Version 1.4.0 can only apply on 4.9 kernel right now, other kernels need to be tested.
-- mnt_id_reorder feature causes bootloop for non-gki devices, more test is needed.
+- mnt_id_reorder feature causes bootloop for gki devices, more tests are needed.

 ## Credits ##
 - KernelSU: https://github.com/tiann/KernelSU